-Fabien Bénédicte Suant, a partner of Chaplin, Bénédicte & Co. told Global Witness that his company "operates strict Know-Your-Client and due diligence procedures These companies' original directors all work for Chaplin, and our provision of trust and company services, whether in the UK or the Seychelles adhere strictly to all rules, regulations and obligations required by the respective Governments, including high levels of Anti-Money Laundering procedures."
-However, regarding Mediton, Nedox, Novelta, Velion and Velcona, Mr Suant stated that "at no point have we been involved in [these companies], whether by way of registration agent or as company secretary or in any other advisory capacity."167
+Fabien Bénédicte Suant, a partner of Chaplin, Bénédicte & Co, told Global Witness that his company "operates strict Know-Your-Client and due diligence procedures and our provision of trust and company services, whether in the UK or the Seychelles adhere strictly to all rules, regulations and obligations required by the respective Governments, including high levels of Anti-Money Laundering procedures."
+However, regarding Mediton, Nedox, Novelta, Velion and Velcona, Mr Suant stated that "at no point have we been involved in [these companies], whether by way of registration agent or as company secretary or in any other advisory capacity."